FuzzyBunnys/FusorResearchReading/index.md

 - [Differential Forms](https://www.youtube.com/watch?v=PaWj0WxUxGg&list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&index=1) - Dr. Michael Penn - A great overview of differential forms that I completed in the spring of 2021.
 There's some hints that more videos might be added in the future, but currently it was a great introduction to modern methods of expressing Maxwell's Equations.
 - [Particle in Cell Fundamentals](https://www.particleincell.com/pic-fundamentals/) - - A great introduction to particle in cell simulations for plasmas.
 I was able to purchase the course as a student at a discount for $25.
 I took notes of all the videos and it was a great help for writing my own initial PIC simulation.
 - [Center Manifolds, Normal Forms and Bifurcations](https://www.youtube.com/playlist?list=PLUeHTafWecAVblNx278wBxkIQXw7iJws3) - Dr. Shane Ross - Currently halfway through this series of videos taking notes as I go.
-- [Imaginary Numbers are Real](https://www.youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) - Welch Labs - Complex numbers appear everywhere in electrical engineering and since I didn't feel especially confident with them after completing my SAIT diploma, so I worked through this series of videos along with the associated workbook.
+- [Imaginary Numbers are Real](https://www.youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) - Welch Labs - Complex numbers appear everywhere in electrical engineering and since I didn't feel especially confident with them after completing my SAIT diploma, I worked through this series of videos along with the associated workbook.
 A wonderful short tutorial on complex numbers that goes all the way up to advanced concepts and lets you dip your toe in to some fascinating mathematics.

 **Websites**
 - [Lee Lady's Mathematical Website](http://www.math.hawaii.edu/~lee/) - Dr. Lee Lady - A great website that provides a ton of context about learning math.
 In particular his descriptions of how he proved some of his theorems early on, and general commentary about how to teach and learn math is invaluable.
 His essay on "How to do Mathematical Research" is worth reading repeatedly.